Rocket-Bot-AI/helpcenter/docs/brokers/ibkr_setup.md

 # Interactive Brokers

 Interactive Brokers (IBKR) is a very popular all around established broker.
 It has access to a wide range of markets, and offers competitive fees.
-While RocketBot was not built to trade on IBKR, it is still possible to use it via [Collective 2](/collective2_setup/)
+While RocketBot was not built to trade on IBKR, it is still possible to use it via Collective 2.

 ## Create an Interactive Brokers Account